-This new feature also introduces the new command line option -XX:+EnableRNO that enables ReadyNow read and writes in the JVMs against ReadyNow Orchestrator, using ProfileName as the name for the profile log.
-More info is provided in readynow-orchestrator-jvm-options.
+This new feature also introduces the new command line option -XX:+EnableRNO that enables ReadyNow read and writes in the JVMs against ReadyNow Orchestrator,

 The previously used options (OptHubHost and ProfileLogName) is still supported to existing configurations don't break.
 But we advise to use the new settings with OptHubHost, EnableRNO, and ProfileName.